11 Top-Rated Tourist Attractions in Jordan

 If your feet aren't too sore yet, make your way up the roughly 850 rock-cut steps to the legendary Monastery.
 The impressive structure, tucked in the hills, is well worth the journey.

 If you thought Petra was incredible during the day, wait until you see it after dark.
-Reserve tickets to the Petra Night Show to see the Siq and the Treasury lit by more than 1,500 flickering candles.
+Reserve tickets to the Petra By Night show to see the Siq and the Treasury lit by more than 1,500 flickering candles.

 2. Dead Sea